pgils/multi-email-git-hook/README.md

 Commits made to repositories with an origin that matches "gitlab.com:company1" will now use the e-mail address "me@company1.com".

+A remote named 'origin' is used as the preferred value.

 [gitconfig]:https://git-scm.com/docs/git-config#FILES

 ## Usage